Community Mennonite Church

 Policy on Education and Training

 In order to be an approved adult, a volunteer or staff member must participate in an initial training that covers recognizing and responding to child abuse, mandated reporting requirements, and church guidelines and practices.
-A refresher course for all approved adults will be held at least every two years.
-Volunteers or staff who cannot attend sessions in person will be required to review a tape of or a presentation on the training prior to serving with youth.
+Both initial and refresher courses will be held yearly.
+Volunteers or staff who cannot attend sessions in person will be required to review a video of the training prior to serving with youth.
 Adults will not be approved to take care of children until after they have completed the required training.

 Procedures for Education and Training

 - Initial training will be offered at least once each year for new staff and volunteers, including new members of Church Council.
 The initial training for each new staff person and volunteer will be approximately 2.5 hours.

 - Once an individual has participated in the initial training, a refresher training of at least 1 hour will be required every two years to ensure that the individual's knowledge is current and accurate.